akkigulati/SD/News_Automate/README.md

 # NewsFb_Automate
-I have implemented an automation script using puppeteer and NodeJS.It consists of two parts:
+I have implemented an automation script using puppeteer and NodeJS.
+It consists of two parts:

 ## News Scrap
 It will scrap the details of the top N trending news like headline & Link to the news and downloads the image.